alyoshark/resty-mysql-proxy/README.md

     )
 ```

-MySQL is currently reporting "Got an error reading communication packets" and I don't have a clue why this is the case
+MySQL is currently reporting "Got an error reading communication packets" on statement execution,
+and I don't quite understand the reason XDD